-This commitment of Electricians sans frontières to light against insecurity began in Port-au-Prince, Haiti after the 2010 earthquake.
+This commitment of Electricians sans frontières to light against insecurity began in Port-au-Prince (Haiti) after the 2010 earthquake.
 In camps characterized by high density, night violence had rapidly increased.
 The objective was then to stem this violence, observed by all humanitarian actors, by lighting “priority areas” of the camps: water points, latrines, camp alleys, or even the surroundings of health centres.

 A pilot project in Bangladesh

-Funded by the Crisis and Support Centre of the Ministry of Europe and Foreign Affairs, the City of Paris and the Fondation de France, the project made it possible to electrify collective parts of the camps by installing 75 solar street lamps near wells and latrines and equipping them with 52 solar domestic systems.
+Funded by the Crisis and Support Centre of the Ministry of Europe and Foreign Affairs, the City of Paris and the Fondation de France, the project made it possible to electrify public parts of the camps by installing 75 solar street lamps near wells and latrines and equipping them with 52 domestic solar systems.
 In addition, more than 1000 individual solar kits were distributed to the most vulnerable households, connecting different light points – from four to five lamps – and recharging small electronic devices.

 Training to empower people

 The project was structured around two training phases.
-Friendship, as an operational field actor, has identified the beneficiaries of the programme in the camps and local communities.
-The first phase then consisted in training two trainers using the pedagogical and material contributions of Electriciens sans frontières and Schneider Electric.
+Friendship, as an operational field actor, has identified the beneficiaries of the program in the camps and local communities.
+The first phase then consisted of training two trainers using the pedagogical and material contributions of Electriciens sans frontières and Schneider Electric.
 These intermediate trainers, from the NGO Friendship and already having a technical engineering profile, then trained the twenty Rohingya and Bangladeshi apprentices themselves.

 Nothing could have been done without the volunteers of Electriciens sans frontières who travelled to the field to carry out, supervise and support the training.
 Jean-David, former director of the EDF Hydraulic Engineering Centre, is the project manager.
 Patrice, trainer at Schneider Electric, provided the theoretical training of the trainers and Jean-Baptiste reporter, made a film about the project.
 Finally, Jean-Louis, hydraulic operator, will take delivery of the last worksites in June and carry out an initial assessment of the first installations.
 They have been volunteers at Electriciens sans frontières for several years (between 4 and 12 years).